serejandmyself/Public-Watch-List/README.md

 Under no circumstances, this information should be used as financial advice of any kind or in any similar way.
 It is strictly for informational and \ or educational purposes.

-The List contains a collection of interesting (open-source, blockchain) projects, games, development companies, consensuses (etc) that I believe are worth mentioning.
+The List contains a collection of interesting, open-source, blockchain projects that I believe are worth mentioning.

 If you wish to make changes to the file, add or delete a project, or think that you can contribute in any other way - please feel free to submit a [PR](https://github.com/serejandmyself/Public-Watch-List/pulls).